A topic from the subject of Kinetics in Chemistry.

 6. Start the stopwatch or timer.

-7. Observe the time it takes for the solution in each beaker to change from colorless to pink.
+7. Observe the time it takes for the solution in each beaker to change color.
+Note the initial color (colorless) and the final color (pink).

-Concentration can be a limiting factor in chemical reactions.* The beaker with lower HCl concentration reached completion later, suggesting that the HCl concentration was limiting the reaction rate.
+• Concentration can be a limiting factor in chemical reactions.
+The beaker with lower HCl concentration will reach completion later, suggesting that the HCl concentration is limiting the reaction rate.

 This concept is crucial in understanding chemical reaction rates and optimizing industrial processes.